 The major goal of UMSL's degree programs in computer science is to create a work force of rigorously trained computer experts and professionals whose comprehensive education will benefit themselves, the St. Louis community and the world beyond.

-Graduates possessing UMSL computer science degrees find quality work quickly, landing careers in banking, health care, engineering, manufacturing, law, finance and management.
+Graduates possessing UMSL undergraduate or graduate computer science degrees find quality work quickly, landing technical careers in banking, health care, engineering, manufacturing, law, finance and management.
 Others work in areas such as systems management, information systems and data management.

-You can learn more about these degree and the department at our website:
+You can learn more about these programs and the department at our website: